Jessica Splain's the World

 Getting There

+Back in 2013, we found Lufthansa to be a big disappointment.
+On our 2026 trip, it was much better.
 Within Germany, it's easy to get around by train, and pop across the border to visit neighboring countries.
 On our trip to Munich, we visited Innsbruck, as well.
 On our trip to Düsseldorf, we started in Cologne, and from there took a train to Aachen, moved on for a few days in Brussels, and finally Amsterdam before returning to Düsseldorf.
 They're all close enough that it was easy to do in a week.

 Dates Visited